Lorne Main: Squash

 Main was a keen squash player and became a four-time consecutive Canadian doubles champion in the early 1960s, partnering David Pemberton-Smith.

 Personal

 Main was born in Vancouver, British Columbia in July 1930.
-He was a resident of King City, Ontario but spent winters in Florida.
+He was a resident of King City, Ontario, residing not far from his former Davis Cup team-mate Bédard, but spent his winters in Florida.
 He attended UC Berkeley on a tennis scholarship but stayed only two semesters before dropping out.

 Main married his late wife Ivy in 1951 at the age of 21.
 He was a recovered alcoholic, having also lost his wife to health problems attributed to her own alcoholism.
 He worked in newspaper and magazine advertising after leaving the amateur tour in the mid-1950s.

 In 2016, Main married Adrienne Avis, an Australian tennis player he met at the World Championships in Austria in 2010.

 Main died in Vancouver in October 2019 at the age of 89.